 Refresher Trainings.
 The Title IX Coordinator offers in-person refresher trainings to upperclassmen through Regimental Activity, to Resident Advisors during RA training, and to student athletes during student athlete orientation.
-Refresher trainings touch on the following: new developments and policy changes, a description of the University's policies and procedures for responding and adjudicating sexual assault, sexual violence, dating violence, stalking, and sex discrimination; safe and positive options for bystander intervention, a description of the University's policies and procedures for responding and procedures for responding and adjudicating sexual assault, sexual violence, domestic violence, dating violence, stalking, and procedures for responding and adjudicating sexual assault, sexual violence, domestic violence, dating violence, stalking, and sex discrimination.
+Refresher trainings touch on the following: new developments and policy changes, a description of the University's policies and procedures for responding and adjudicating sexual assault, sexual violence, dating violence, stalking, and sex discrimination; safe and positive options for bystander intervention, a description of the University's policies and procedures for responding and adjudicating sexual assault, sexual violence, domestic violence, dating violence, stalking, and sex discrimination.

 Student Leader Training.
 The Title IX Coordinator also offers training to tutors, student leaders, and student athletes.
-These trainings touch on the following: responding to victim disclosures, options for support services on campus and within the surrounding community; options for the confidential disclosure of sexual assault, sexual violence, domestic violence, stalking, and sex discrimination on campus; options for reporting sexual assault, sexual violence, domestic violence, dating violence, dating violence, stalking, and sex discrimination to law enforcement and the university, including explaining that a student may choose one, or both, or neither option.
+These trainings touch on the following: responding to victim disclosures, options for support services on campus and within the surrounding community; options for the confidential disclosure of sexual assault, sexual violence, dating violence, stalking, and sex discrimination on campus; options for reporting sexual assault, sexual violence, domestic violence, dating violence, stalking, and sex discrimination to law enforcement and the university, including explaining that a student may choose one, or both, or neither option.